kohler/hotcrp/devel/apidoc/submissions.md

 > Retrieve submission

-This endpoint retrieves JSON-formatted information about a submission.
+Return a submission object specified by `p`, a submission ID.

 All visible information about submission fields, tags, and overall status are returned in the `paper` response property, which defines a submission object.
 Error messages—for instance, about permission errors or nonexistent submissions—are returned in `message_list`.